Notebook: 25 February 2015 | MUSICAL INTERLUDE | ALBUM COVER DESIGN

 I still have the album, dog-eared from its travels – and when my children were younger we’d occasionally dig it out and pogo around the kitchen together.
 The cover photo of the band: Paul Simonon, Joe Strummer and Mick Jones (drummer Topper Headon was still to join the group) was shot near the Roundhouse in London’s Camden Town by photographer Kate Simon.
 The back cover features a picture of the Notting Hill Carnival riots from 1976 which Strummer and Simonon attended and which influenced their songwriting.
 The inner sleeve photos were by Pennie Smith.

 In the spring and summer of 79, The Clash had been in and out of the studio recording their third album which was released in December that year.
 London Calling marked a musical change in direction with its reggae influenced tracks and it was to become heralded as the band’s masterpiece.
-The now, so familiar cover, features a striking black and white photo of bass player Paul Simonon smashing his guitar on stage in New York, evidently angry at the wide distance between the band and the audience.
+The now, so familiar cover, features a striking black and white photo of bass player Paul Simonon smashing his guitar on stage in New York, evidently angry with the wide distance between the band and the audience.
 The picture was captured by Pennie Smith who was the Clash’s on tour photographer and the shot has since been voted the greatest rock and roll photo of all time by Q magazine.
 The cover design was by the NME cartoonist Ray Lowry (Guardian obituary here) and the green and pink lettering deliberately payed a blatant tribute to Elvis Presley’s first album.
 Musically, it’s a brilliant LP and in 2003 it was ranked number 8 on Rolling Stone magazine’s list of the 500 Greatest Albums of all time.

 In February 1980 London called for me.
 I bundled my clothes and Clash albums into Dad’s car and I took up my first design job at the book publisher Mitchell Beasley based in Soho – and the Clash’s iconic third album became the soundtrack to my fledgling career as a young designer in London.